Weald-Creative/Kairos-SDK-iOS/README.md

 ## Detect

-The detect method takes an image of a subject and returns various attributes pertaining to the face features.
+The **Detect** method takes an image of a subject and **returns various attributes pertaining to the face features**.
 The detect methods also accept an optional 'selector' parameter, allowing you to tweak the scope of the response ([see docs](https://developer.kairos.io/docs) for more info on the detect selector).
 Here's an example of using detect via an image-capture method to retrieve the face attributes:

 ```
 [KairosSDK imageCaptureDetectWithSelector:nil